EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/preparing_cameras.md

 * Do not fold tightly or bend the ribbon cable sharper than ~45 degrees if possible
 * Do not expose to sharp objects or crevices
 * The less wear while handling or putting on/off a headset the better
+* Do not unmount and mount the cameras repetitively.

 ## Conclusion